stephencz/stephencz-com/_posts/2019-07-08-singleton.md

 }
 ~~~

-If you compare this implementation with the previous, you should noticed two key differences.
+If you compare this implementation with the previous examples, you should noticed two key differences.

-Firstly, instead of creating the single instance of our class immediately and assigning it to a private static final field, we declare a private static field and set it equal to `null`.

 ~~~java
     private static LazySingleton instance = null;
 ~~~

-Secondly, the `getInstance()` method is slightly more complex.
-Unlike the previous example, where we returned our instance immediately, we first check if the `instance` field is equal to `null`, create our single instance if it is, and then return that instance.
+Firstly, instead of creating the single instance of our class immediately and assigning it to a private static final field, we declare a private static field and set it equal to `null`.

 ~~~java
     public static LazySingleton getInstance() {